 Gary Sheffield - He may not have been the most likable person, but he was a scary hitter at his peak.

-Larry Walker - A perennial .300 hitter, the fact he averaged less than 80% of games played per season bothers me.
+Larry Walker - His final year on the ballot will make this an interesting story.
+A perennial .300 hitter, the fact he averaged less than 80% of games played per season bothers me.

 |1993 Score #534 Gary Sheffield (DT)|

 Maybe WorthyI'll be honest, I'm not convinced these guys belong.
 They have genuine cases though, and I'll have to put more thought into it.

 Abreu, Konerko, and Vizquel never gave me the impression I was witnessing greatness.
 Giambi, Sosa, and Petite are PED guys and there's a definite question if what they took got them even in the discussion.
 Jones, Lee and Soriano had short peeks that rivaled Hall of Famers, but little else.
 Lee in particular surprised me.
 He was arguably the best pitcher in baseball for 6 years, but outside of that was downright pedestrian.